A complete guide to the 5 day ‘Uluru Discovery’ tour with Topdeck

 Adventures in the Red Centre are all about the sunrises, sunsets and making the most of the light and low temperatures before the sun blinds you (and cooks you).

-This evening we had dinner included at the Outback Pioneer lodge which was definitely the best (and only) substantial meal included in the trip.
+This evening we had dinner included at the Outback Pioneer lodge, which was definitely the best (and only) substantial meal included in the trip.
 Choose your meat or veggie stir fry and DIY BBQ it on their cookers with a buffet of salads, veggies and roasties!

-Every new perspective we got of the vast landscapes and Uluru combined, seemed simply more magical than the last.
+Every new perspective we got of the vast landscapes and Uluru combined seemed simply more magical than the last.

-Here they are in all their glory…
+Here it is in all its glory…

 Time to tuck up in a swag for the night, right after you build a fire and toast some marshmallows on it!